smax253/shifts/README.md

 We used Heroku to enable CI/CD, which can be accessed at this link: https://shifts-frontend-s2021.herokuapp.com/

+We have two Firebase databases - one for Heroku and one for any local instances. **We highly recommend you use Heroku to view the project since we have populated that specific Firebase database with dummy data for testing.
+The local instance Firebase database has no data in it.
+If you test shifts by making a local instance, please allow a few minutes for the application to scrape the online communities, query the APIs and populate Firebase.**

 If you'd like to spin up your own local instance:

 1. Clone the repo